coddingtonbear/maxwell/readme.md

 ### Maxwell

 * [ ] Incorrect management of switching between dynamo and battery power.
 The MOSFET method I was originally planning to use was probably unworkable; instead just use a schottky diode before the junction point of both.
+See https://www.dropbox.com/s/91mg9zh1k596qku/Fixing%20Maxwell.pdf?raw=1&page=1 for details.

 ### Maxwell-remote